cavo789/blog/blog/2024/12/26/dagger-python/index.md

 We've successfully created our first task and we've successfully fired it on our machine.
 :::

-### Running the lint task from our host

-Remember: we've first started an interactive shell to jump in the Docker container then we've started the lint function.

-We can do this directly from our host by running: `docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v .:/app/src -w /app/src dagger_daemon dagger call lint --source src`
+## Create a makefile

-It becomes quite difficult to remember all these commands, no?
+It becomes quite difficult to remember all these `docker xxx` commands, no?
 Let's simplify this by creating a `makefile`.

-## Create a makefile

 Thanks the following `makefile`, we'll be able to just run `make build` to create our Dagger Docker image and `make lint` to run the lint function.

-You'll also have a `make bash` action to jump in an interactive shell.
+You'll also have a `make bash` action to jump in an interactive shell (type `exit` to quit the shell and comes back to your host console).
 Easy no?

+And `make help` will show the Dagger help screen.

 <details>
 <summary>makefile</summary>